MethodologyMethodologyCoverage

 Source

-Cruise line investor relations decks show what happened last quarter.
+Cruise-line investor-relations decks show what happened last quarter.
 OTA pricing shows what's happening now.

-Leading Indicator: When operators discount to fill inventory, it appears in OTA pricing within hours.
+When operators discount to fill inventory, it appears in OTA pricing within hours.
 This makes OTA data a leading indicator for yield trends—often weeks or months before it surfaces in earnings.

 OTA pricing also reflects actual bookable fares, not promotional claims.
 A cruise line can announce a "30% off sale" while OTA prices show minimal movement.
 We track the latter.

-Refresh Frequency
+Refresh frequency

 Coverage

-VIKViking (11)11
+VIKViking

-DISDisney (4)4
+DISDisney

 Tier segmentation

-Industry classification follows standard cruise-industry tiering rather than pure price bands:
+Classification follows standard cruise-industry tiering rather than pure price bands:

 • Commercial (mass-market): Royal Caribbean, Carnival, Norwegian.
 Large ships, family-friendly, volume-priced.

 • Premium (brand premium): Celebrity, Princess, Holland America, Disney.
-More inclusive fares, older demographic, or strong brand IP premium (Disney).
+More inclusive fares, older demographic, or strong brand-IP premium (Disney).

 • Luxury (all-inclusive, small-ship): Silversea, Seabourn, Oceania, Regent, Viking.
-High staff-to-guest ratios, small-ship experience, 4-6x commercial PPPN.
+High staff-to-guest ratios, small-ship experience, 4–6× commercial PPPN.

 Comparison coverage (private lines)